Ihtishammehmood/Python/ML(Random Forest).md

 ## import Liabraries

-The first step before working on different data sets is to import some liabraries.
-The improtant liabraries are as follows.
+The first step before working on different data sets is to import some libraries.
+The important libraries are as follows.
 ``````python
 import numpy as np
 import pandas as pd